bijoutrouvaille/fireward/readme.md

 ## Status

-The project has just been released, so may have some bugs, which the author will try to resolve soon after they are reported.
-Also it doesn't have very good error messages, so you'll have to guess at the problems.
-Usually, however, you'll just need to make sure you haven't misspelled any keywords, that there is an `=` in type definitions (`type X = {...`) and that the punctuation is properly placed.
+The project has been recently released, and some bugs are to be expected.
+The author will try to resolve soon after they are reported.

 ## Roadmap

+[x] Add comments
-- Add error handling to the parser
+[x] Add error handling to the parser
 - Allow for importing files
 - Allow for read/write conditions within types
 - Add Windows and Linux release executables pipelines.